 I had a colonoscopy this week.
 Things have pretty changed due to Obama Care since my hubby had his colonoscopy.
 Back then, i.e. seven years ago to be precise, he got a prescription to pick up the preparation medicine at the local pharmacy.
 The huge package held a big 1 gallon container not completely filled with electrolytes and vitamins infused water, laxative powder and pills.
 Plus there was a device to pour the powder into the bottle without powdering the entire kitchen counter.
 All he had to do was taking the pills, mix the powder with the water and – this was the hardest part – drink it.

-Instead of a prescription, I was sent a letter from my doctor.
+Instead of getting a prescription, I received a letter from my doctor.
 It had a shopping list of what to buy in the laxative section of the local grocery store.
-First, I thought that this change is a good thing to save health care cost.
+First, I thought that this change is a good thing to save health care costs.
 Well, it probably does.
 And buying 2 64oz bottles of of clear (non-red) Gatorade, Crystal Lite or Propel plus 2 bottles of 8.3 oz MiraLax laxative powder and 4 Dulcolax 5mg laxative pills shouldn’t be a big deal, right?